Shadowjumper3000/DataBases-MenuExtraction/README.md

 ### 4. Modify Django settings to use the new database

-- Open `settings.py` in your Django project.
+- Open `settings.py` in your Django project (located in MenuBackend/MenuBackend).
 - Update the `DATABASES` setting to use the new database:

     ```python